mstocco/mariostoc.co/content/traininglog/20200913-ironman2021-50weeksout.md

 Today was another smoky day but a light rain started at 16:30; hopefully that will clear out the air.

-I struggled with motivation today and ended up woring longer on the keyboard.
+I struggled with motivation today and ended up working longer on the keyboard.
 <!---->
 ## TUESDAY SEP 15
 Sleep **2** | Fatigue **2** | Stress **4** | Soreness **4**